LakeinLove/Mage-The-Awakening/Mage The Awakening/Mage Society/Orders/Silver Ladder.md

 Consequently, even when the mages of the Ladder don’t hold political positions, they remain interested in societal politics.
 A Hierarch from a different Order will often find himself picking up several unofficial advisors, and théarchs are the first to volunteer themselves as mediators and communicators.

-**Mages join the Silver Ladder** when they want to grasp control of their lives; when they want to help Sleepers become more enlightened, or to help individual loved ones to Awakening; when they admire classical Awakened society and wish to perpetuate it; or if they feel a call to public office not out of a need to serve but to lead.
+**Mages join the Silver Ladder** when they want to grasp control of their lives; when they want to help Sleepers become more enlightened, or to help individual loved ones to [[Awakening]]; when they admire classical Awakened society and wish to perpetuate it; or if they feel a call to public office not out of a need to serve but to lead.

 ## Core Beliefs